Caddickbrown/Tourminal/writerdecktodo.md

 # 🧾 Writerdeck Integration To-Do for `daily_journal.py`

+A list of things to do to integrate daily_journal.py script with a Writerdeck.

 ## 🧠 System Setup
 - [ ] Enable auto-login to terminal (so it boots directly to command line)
 - [ ] Set locale and keyboard layout properly (`raspi-config`)